nathanlesage/ic2s2-2025/MANUAL.md

 > There are some other commands that may be useful, they can be found
 > [here](https://jekyllrb.com/docs/usage/).

+### Using GitHub Actions for Automated Builds

+Traditionally, IC2S2 has been using Netlify for deploying its conference websites.
+This works really simple: You register for a free account with Netlify and connect it to the repository that contains the IC2S2 website source.
+Netlify will then react to any changes you make to the website and redeploy it automatically for you.

+While this works well if the websites are small and do not have too many visitors, Netlify has a very strict bandwidth limit.
+This has caused IC2S2 2025 to very quickly reach the bandwidth limitations of the free plan.
+After a short discussion, it was decided to host the website on a different server for the duration of the conference so that we are not affected by these bandwidth limitations.

+> [!TIP]
+> We recommend you start with Netlify, as this is simple to set up, and only
+> switch to GitHub Actions if Netlify warns you of low bandwidth quota.

+For that, we have set up a so-called "GitHub Actions Workflow".
+In this repository you can see a folder `.github`.
+It includes another folder called `workflows` which contains a file `jekyll.yml`.
+A "GitHub Workflow" is a set of instructions that tells GitHub to automatically build and deploy the website whenever anything changes.
+Essentially, it uses the same technology as Netlify, but allows you to customize where the website will be uploaded to.

+> [!WARNING]
+> If you use Netlify, you need to disable the workflow on the GitHub user
+> interface.
+Otherwise you will receive hundreds of emails from GitHub that your
+> workflow failed (because you haven't set it up).

+Currently, the workflow is set up to always re-build the website on any change and immediately deploy this using SSH.
+This means that, whenever you change something in the website source, and commit this to GitHub, GitHub will automatically rebuild and redeploy the website, meaning any changes are reflected on the actual website within minutes.

+It is currently set up to utilize SSH for this.
+SSH, or "Secure SHell", is a small command-line program that logs into a webserver and transfers some data.
+SSH is available on almost all webservers by default.
+In order to utilize this workflow, you need to provide a few repository secrets (please refer to the GitHub documentation on how to set these).
+The following are required:

+* `SSH_PRIVATE_KEY`: This needs to be the private key from a public-private SSH key.
+Please refer to the SSH documentation on how to generate such a key-pair.
+  To set this secret, copy the entire file contents into the web interface (including the "BEGIN" and "END" lines).
+* `REMOTE_HOST`: This is the host/domain where your webserver sits at.
+Can be something like `https://www.example.com:22`.
+(The port `:22` should be omitted unless SSH listens at a different port for you.)
+* `REMOTE_USER`: This is the username that GitHub should authenticate as.
+This must be the user for which SSH accepts the private key above.
+* `TARGET`: This is the target directory of your webserver.
+Should be an absolute path (e.g., `/var/www/html/ic2s2`).

+> [!TIP]
+> Alternatively, you can also use GitHub pages, which makes deployment a bit
+> simpler.
+We have opted against it, as we were not certain if hosting a large
+> conference website on GitHub pages conforms to their Terms of Service.
+For
+> more information on using GitHub pages, please refer to the GitHub
+> documentation.
+An example workflow that you can adapt can be found
+> [here](https://github.com/nathanlesage/openkit/blob/main/.github/workflows/jekyll.yml).
+Should you adopt GitHub pages, please do not delete the `jekyll.yml`
+> workflow but add a second workflow file instead.
+This way, future conference
+> organizers have the choice.

 ## Overview over the Structure

 With the preconditions out of the way, the next two sections will first provide